Lake County Airport (Colorado)

 According to the FAA's National Plan of Integrated Airport Systems for 2009–2013, it is categorized as a general aviation airport.

-At an elevation of 9,934 ft (3,026 m) above mean sea level the airport claims the distinction of being North America's highest.
+At an elevation of 9,934 ft (3,026 m) above mean sea level the airport is North America's highest.
 Pilots receive a free certificate commemorating their landing upon a successful arrival.
 Aircraft performance deteriorates rapidly with altitude, so many organizations use the Leadville Airport as a base for high-altitude performance testing.